useryinku/PowerPulse/DEPLOYMENT.md

 1. Push your code to GitHub
 2. Go to your repository settings
 3. Navigate to "Pages" section
-4. Under "Source", select "Deploy from a branch"
+4. Under "Source", select "GitHub Actions"
-5. Select "gh-pages" branch and "/ (root)" folder
-6. Click "Save"
+5. The workflow will automatically run on push to main/master branch

 Your app will be available at: `https://useryinku.github.io/PowerPulse`

+**Important:** Make sure GitHub Pages is enabled and set to use "GitHub Actions" as the source in your repository settings.

 ### Option 2: Manual Deployment